In 1995 I obtained my PhD from Leiden University (Cum Laude). I have worked at the Johns Hopkins University and at

 For a layman introduction to my quantum space-time theory of topological dynamics, click here .
 For a more advanced presentation at the level of a quantum gravity conference, click here .
 For a complete review of the theory, click here .
 The physical idea is simple: find the individual paths that collectively weave the quantum fabric of space-time and one knows how matter must move and interact through space and time.
 In this, even Nature itself is uncertain in its measurements.
 Subsequently, the identification of a single path is only possible through comparison with another, and it thus takes one to know one all the way down to the quantum scale.
 So dynamics on the Planck scale take the form of multiple copies of any path through space-time.
 Mathematically, one uses topology to describe this quantum connectivity of space-time.
 Below is a visual impression of travel by identification of distinct space-time locations.
 The red and blue ball are the same, their color simply indicates how the edges of the square are identified to form the surface of a donut in three dimensions.
 In four dimensions, one can do this with a solid cube to get a three-torus.
 A lattice is constructed by gluing many such three-tori together, so that matter is guided along many different space-time paths.

 In 1996, see paper 1 below, I proposed a lattice of three-tori in four dimensions as the topology of Planckian space-time.
 Such a lattice of three-tori allows for a natural implementation of the superposition principle, through the Feynman path integral, because it imposes different paths between space-time points (two distinct paths with the same beginning and end form a loop).
 In fact, for any universe with a finite measuring accuracy, one must have a lattice of three-tori and therefore quantum mechanics.
 Furthermore, one may naturally attach wormholes (black holes) to such a lattice of three-tori, and thus include gravity.
 This leads to a cosmological ''constant'' term in the Einstein equation that is proportional to the number of macroscopic black holes in the universe.
 Paper 1 predicted that the global expansion of space-time accelerates as more and more black holes are formed through cosmic time.
 This is precisely what one needs in order to explain the currently popular notion of dark energy, see paper 9 below for a complete description.
-Paper 10 shows how black holes grow spontaneously.
+Paper 10 shows how black holes grow spontaneously, while paper 11 highlights how particle creation leads to a vacuum with a negative number of particles.

 Paper 1: read here how the number of black holes determines the cosmological ''constant''.